All Episodes

 noam chomsky

-Well, you know, that's for people, others, to decide when they look at it.
+Well, you know, that's for people, others to decide when they look at it.

 alex jones

-My audience is pretty well educated.
+Yeah, my audience is pretty well educated.

 Thanks for joining us.

-Say hi to David Rockefeller for me.
+Say how to David Rockefeller for me.

 Wow.